simagix/keyhole/USERSGUIDE.md

 *Keyhole* can collect server status data by issuing `db.serverStatus()` to a node or a cluster with the `--peek` flag.  if *keyhole* connects to a replica set, it will connect to the primary node.
 Below is an example of connecting to a standalone instance.

 ```
-keyhole --uri mongodb://user:password@localhost:27017?authSource=admin --peek
+keyhole --uri mongodb://user:password@localhost:27017/?authSource=admin --peek
 ```

+Note that, the default database *keyhole* collects database stats from is `_KEYHOLE`.
+You can include the targe database in the connection string as described in the *Seed Data* section.
 By default, *keyhole* runs for a period of 5 minutes and intends to take a "snapshot" of the system performance.
 To prolong the monitoring time, include the `--duration` flag.
 For example, to monitor a cluster for 60 minutes, do

 ```
-keyhole --uri mongodb://user:password@localhost:27017?authSource=admin \
+keyhole --uri mongodb://user:password@localhost:27017/?authSource=admin \
     --peek --duration 60
 ```